alemart/opensurge/README.md

 [![Discord server](https://img.shields.io/discord/493384707937927178?color=5662f6&logo=discord&logoColor=white)](https://discord.gg/w8JqM7m)
 [![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UCqy8swP261RPePNdBdJUdHg?style=flat&logo=youtube&label=YouTube&color=ff0000)](https://youtube.com/alemart88)

-**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine for making your dreams come true.
+**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine for making your dreams come true!

 **It's a ton of fun!** Surge the Rabbit is a featured jump 'n' run created with the Open Surge Engine.
 It's made in the spirit of classic 16-bit retro platformers of the 1990s.
 Play as Surge in fun and exciting levels filled with challenges!

-**Unleash your creativity!** Create your own amazing indie games and play them on your PC and on your mobile device!
-Share the games that you create with your friends and have them play using the engine.
+**Unleash your creativity!** Create your own amazing games and play them on your PC and on your mobile device!
+Share your games with your friends!
 It's limitless fun!

 **A powerful engine for retro games!** One of the core elements of the engine is SurgeScript, a scripting language for games.
 Use it to create new gameplay mechanics, characters with special abilities, bosses, and much more!
 The sky is the limit!

-Open Surge Engine is a valuable tool for learning game development, programming, artistic skills, and the nature of free and open-source software in a playful way.
+Open Surge Engine is an amazing tool for learning game development, programming, digital art, and the nature of free and open-source software in a playful way.

 <img src="https://opensurge2d.org/surge-demo.gif" alt="Demo" width="480">